HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 - External stylesheet — a separate

 .cssfile linked with<link rel="stylesheet" href="styles.css">.
-Best practice for any real project. - Internal — inside a
+Best practice for production projects. - Internal stylesheet — inside a

 <style>tag in the HTML<head>.
-Useful for single-page prototypes. - Inline — directly on an element with
+Useful for single-page prototypes or critical CSS inlining. - Inline styles — directly on an element with the

-style="".
-Avoid for anything you’ll need to maintain.
+style=""attribute.
+Avoid for anything you’ll need to maintain or scale.

-External stylesheets are the standard.
-One change updates every page that uses the file.
+External stylesheets are the standard in production.
+One change updates every page that references the file.

 HTML vs CSS: The 5 Key Differences